 As for their own content?
-The top spot is at No. 14 with "Orange Is the New Black."
-That's just 0.74% of the views.

-Deteriorating earnings quality, weak cash flow, and some hype is a poor recipe for a stock's performance.
+The top spot is at No. 14 with "Orange Is the New Black," with just 0.74% of the views.
+Overall, deteriorating earnings quality, weak cash flow, and some hype is a poor recipe for a stock's performance.